esaruoho/paketti-manual/README.md

 Improvement: Wipe Exploded Track -> Edit Mode Color Blend will be off during track creation, and then set back on, if originally on.

 ---
-### 2025-04-03 - esaruoho
-Improvement: The shortcut for Paketti eSpeak Text-to-Speech Dialog has been renamed to "Paketti eSpeak Text-to-Speech Dialog..." - you will have to re-bind it.
+### 2025-04-03 - Improvement: The shortcut for Paketti eSpeak Text-to-Speech Dialog has been renamed to "Paketti eSpeak Text-to-Speech Dialog..." - you will have to re-bind it.

 ---
-### 2025-04-03 - esaruoho
-Improvement: If the sample you are using to run Unison Generator on is larger than 500000 frames, the fractional shifting will not be done on it, because it is too slow on large samples.
+### 2025-04-03 - Improvement: If the sample you are using to run Unison Generator on is larger than 500000 frames, the fractional shifting will not be done on it, because it is too slow on large samples.

 ---
-### 2025-04-03 - esaruoho
-Improvement: Replicate at cursor, above cursor, selected track or whole pattern functions are now optimized to be faster.
+### 2025-04-03 - Improvement: Replicate at cursor, above cursor, selected track or whole pattern functions are now optimized to be faster.

 ---
 ### 2025-04-04 - esaruoho